bernardoct/CppTraining/HW1/Readme.md

 # Assignment 1

 All assignments will be about reservoir mass balance: it is a simple and intuitive problem, relevant to all of us to an extent, and is easy to code.
+Be sure to use CLion instead of a text editor --- this will make it easier to compile your code and will make a huge difference once we get to Object Oriented Programming.

 ## The problem
 Your job is to write a code in C (structured) to simulate a system with 3 reservoirs with capacity of 100 MG each connected in series.
 The mass balance equation for such reservoirs will be: